Social Sciences Grant

 - Previous Social Sciences Grant awardees (PI and co-PIs) may submit a new Social Sciences Grant application no sooner than three calendar years from a prior winning round.
 For example, a winner from fall 2018 would not be eligible to submit another application until fall 2021.

-- Faculty with greater than $200,000 in chair, start-up, or research enhancement accounts are not eligible to serve as either PI or co-PI.
+- Faculty with greater than $200,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are not eligible to serve as either PI or co-PI.

 - A faculty member may submit only one Social Sciences Grant proposal as a PI or co-PI during each submission opportunity.